phil-opp/blog_os/blog/post/double-faults.md

     }
 }
 ```
 The `Stack` struct describes a stack though its top and bottom pointers.
 A stack pointer can never be `0`, so we use the unstable [NonZero] wrapper for `StackPointer`.
 This wrapper is an optimization that tells the compiler that it can use the value `0` to differentiate enum variants.
 Thus, an `Option<StackPointer>` has always the same size as a bare `usize` (the value `0` is used to store the `None` case).
-We will require this property when we create the Interrupt Stack Table later.
+We will require this feature when we create the Interrupt Stack Table later.

 Since `NonZero` is unstable, we need to add `#![feature(nonzero)]` in our `lib.rs`.

 [NonZero]: https://doc.rust-lang.org/nightly/core/nonzero/struct.NonZero.html

 #### The Memory Controller
-Now we're already able to allocate a new double fault stack.
-However, we add one more level of abstraction to make things nicer.
-For that we add a `MemoryController` type to our `memory` module:
+Now we're able to allocate a new double fault stack.
+However, we add one more level of abstraction to make things easier.
+For that we add a new `MemoryController` type to our `memory` module:

 ```rust
 // in src/memory/mod.rs